 K-9 Unit

-Police service dogs (K-9s) are used in law enforcement primarily because of their superior scenting and locating abilities.
-Police K-9s' superior sense of smell and the ability to recognize and respond to a wide variety of scents allow them to locate persons and contraband much more efficiently and effectively than humans.
+Police service dogs (K-9s) are used in law enforcement primarily for their superior scenting and locating abilities.
+Police K-9s' sense of smell and ability to recognize and respond to a wide variety of scents allow them to locate persons and contraband much more efficiently and effectively than humans.
 K-9s also allow the police department to resolve dangerous situations in a more safe and efficient manner.
-In Burnsville, we have the benefit of two teams - Officer Lauren Smith and her K-9 partner "Jet" (Jet will be retiring this year), along with Officer Tim Pfaff and his K-9 partner "Blaze."
+Each dog and officer team go through a specialized 16 weeks of patrol and narcotic training before working in the community.

 Unit History